 For master's and professional doctoral students:

-- Multi-year funding offer letter, including any notice of continuing registration requirements
+- Any notice of continuing registration requirements

 - A record of the student's PhD funding by semester